Loading...

 Group Visit Reservation

-All group visits must be scheduled online; a $25 fee is required upon scheduling.
+All groups of 10 or more people must be scheduled online; a $25 fee is required upon scheduling.
 Group sizes are limited to no more than 20 people as our museum is small but packed with lots of history.

 A staff member will greet you and will be available for any questions throughout your visit.
 We do require appropriate adult supervision at all times for children and special needs individuals.
 No pets are allowed; however, service animals as defined by the ADA are welcome.
 Public parking is available at the City’s 305 Parking Garage located at 305 West Washington Street.
 We will provide you with a 50% parking discount coupon for this garage.
 Please be aware that there is no public parking at the museum or an area for bus pick up/drop off.
 No food or drinks are allowed in the museum.